Peugeot 208 review

 |

-In terms of safety, the previous-generation 208 achieved the maximum five-star Euro NCAP rating – albeit under a less stringent testing procedure – but the current 208 was only awarded a four-star rating in 2019.
-Criticism was noted for poor whiplash protection for rear seat occupants.
-Originally, the autonomous emergency braking (AEB) system fitted as standard to all 208 models couldn’t recognise pedestrians and cyclists that well at night.
+In terms of safety, the current 208 was only awarded a four-star Euro NCAP safety rating in 2019, although it has since expired due to the age of the 208 and NCAP’s testing criteria becoming much more stringent over the years.
+The 208’s initial score criticised poor whiplash protection for rear seat occupants, and a standard autonomous emergency braking (AEB) system that couldn’t recognise pedestrians and cyclists at night.
 Thankfully, though, this has since been upgraded to the brand’s Active Safety Brake system, and this remains fully functional around the clock.

-All cars get six airbags, lane-keeping assist to help keep you in your lane on the motorway, a speed limit recognition system to (hopefully) keep you from breaking the speed limit, a tyre pressure monitoring system to warn you of possible punctures and a stability control system.
-As mentioned in the interior section, it’s possible to get a blind spot monitoring system if you add the Parking Pack, and this will alert you about any vehicles that appear alongside you.
+All 208s get six airbags, lane-keeping assist to help keep you in your lane on the motorway, a speed limit recognition system to (hopefully) keep you from breaking the speed limit, a tyre pressure monitoring system to warn you of possible punctures and a stability control system.
+It’s possible to get a blind spot monitoring system if you add the Parking Pack, and this will alert you about any vehicles that appear alongside you.

 It is a shame that you must pay extra for adaptive cruise control (a system that maintains a safe distance from the car in front of you), which is standard on the MG4.